tsaichiehhuang/BlogHub/README.md

 # Dcard 2024 Frontend Intern Homework

-💻 A React app built with Next.js that connects to the GitHub REST API to increase the visibility of articles written in GitHub issues!
+💻 A web app built with Next.js that connects to the GitHub REST API to increase the visibility of articles written in GitHub issues!

 ⭐ 3 main functions: